alankrantas/pxt-ESP8266_ThingSpeak/README.md

 # MakeCode Extension for ESP8266 Wifi Modules and ThingSpeak IoT Platform

-This extension/package is heavily modified from [elecfreaks/pxt-esp8266iot](https://github.com/elecfreaks/pxt-esp8266iot), also derived from [my first modification](https://github.com/alankrantas/pxt-esp8266iot).
+This extension/package is heavily modified from [elecfreaks/pxt-esp8266iot](https://github.com/elecfreaks/pxt-esp8266iot), also derived from [my first modification](https://github.com/alankrantas/pxt-esp8266iot) and my [micro:bit web server project](https://www.hackster.io/alankrantas/wifi-web-server-on-bbc-micro-bit-and-esp-01-esp8266-498e0d).
 This version has less blocks and checks the AT responses whenever the ESP8266 tries to connect Wifi, ThingSpeak as well as uplolding data.

-This is primary targeted for ESP-01/ESP-01S or similar [ESP8266](https://github.com/esp8266/esp8266-wiki/wiki) Wifi modules loaded with factory firmware, so that you can make ThingSpeak IoT projects on [BBC micro:bits](https://microbit.org/).
+This extension is primary targeted for ESP-01/ESP-01S or similar [ESP8266](https://github.com/esp8266/esp8266-wiki/wiki) Wifi modules loaded with factory firmware, so that you can make ThingSpeak IoT projects on [BBC micro:bits](https://microbit.org/).

 You need a account and a channel on [ThingSpeak](https://thingspeak.com/) to get the write API key.
 Please do not share your Wifi and API info online.